 ACT was formerly deemed “long term care”; some patients have been on ACT teams for over a decade.
 (This is often due to repeated psychiatric hospitalizations despite ACT services.)
 Most of the patients had psychotic disorders (such as schizophrenia) and, surprisingly, many of them had actively involved family members.
 I suspect that this impacted who was referred to ACT; family members were often the ones bringing people to the hospital for care (versus calling the police, etc.) Most patients “graduate” from ACT within a few years: They stay out of the hospital, become more involved in the community, and no longer need that level of care.

 I learned in this position that people with chronic psychotic disorders can get better.
 Their symptoms decrease.
 They learn how to temper their behavior so that they do not attract undue attention while out in the community.
 They set and reach personal goals, like earning high school and college degrees, securing employment, getting sober from alcohol and drugs, and taking care of their physical health.
 They stop smoking!
-Sometimes they need a lot of support and a number of years need to pass before things settle down, but people with diagnoses of schizophrenia are not doomed to a life of poverty and “low function”.3
+Sometimes they need a lot of support and a number of years need to pass before things settle down, but people with diagnoses of schizophrenia are not doomed to a life of poverty and “low function”.[3.
+The public rarely hears about positive outcomes for people with schizophrenia.
+There is research that suggests that a significant number of people with diagnoses of schizophrenia either experience improvement or recovery of their condition.
+Anecdotally, I agree.]

 I also learned the importance of seeing patients in their environments.
 So much of contemporary medicine now occurs outside of a person’s living situation.
 That is often appropriate and fair (e.g. patients shouldn’t undergo surgery in their own homes).
 Because of the intimate nature of medicine, meeting in a “third” location can help preserve privacy and security.
 However, we can learn so much about how people function (or do not function) when we see their living spaces.
 We also realize strengths that we would otherwise overlook.
 A neat home, a sack full of old prescription pills, vinyl records of classical music, papers all over the floor, photographs of friends and family, roaches climbing over dozens of empty cans of soda: All of that is information that doctors often never have.